AdobeDocs/workfront.en/help/quicksilver/scenario-planner/import-projects-to-plans.md

   <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: no caveats for project statuses yet, mentioned in the import steps as a tip) </p>
   -->

-* You must have at least View permissions to the projects to be able to import them into a plan as new initiative.
+* You must have at least [!UICONTROL View] permissions to the projects to be able to import them into a plan as new initiative.
 * You can import the same project into multiple plans.
 * The projects you want to import must have dates included in the time frame of your plan.
-You cannot import projects with a Planned Completion Date earlier than the start of the plan or a Planned Start Date later than the end of the plan.
+You cannot import projects with a [!UICONTROL Planned Completion Date] earlier than the start of the plan or a [!UICONTROL Planned Start Date] later than the end of the plan.
 * You cannot import more than 100 projects at a time.
 * Some project information is also imported into the plan and becomes initiative information.
 For information about what project information is imported into the plan and becomes initiative information, see the [Project information imported into the plan](#project-information-imported-into-the-plan) section in this article.
 * Changes that occur on the linked projects do not affect the initiatives on the plan.